ilkkamtk/mpjkk/Week3/l6-scss.md

     - Then add Navbars, buttons etc.
     - Customize the colors, sizes etc to finalize the layout
     - The result does not have to be pixel-perfect.
 Colors, fonts and content can differ from the layout images.
 But if something is transparent in the layout (like navbar) then make it transparent also in the result.
-5. Upload to shell.metropolia.fi and submit a link to Tuubi
+5. Upload to shell.metropolia.fi and submit a link to Trello

 ## Adding Bootsrap to angular-cli project
 - Install Bootstrap with npm: